Hadi-Khatib/digital-content-verification/Guide.md

 **Security concerns**

 As you will see through the chapter, we will be featuring tools and services that can help you out to verify digital content generated online.
 Most of these tools belong to private companies, and they are closed source.
 This means that when uploading content to these services, you won't be able to control how these companies will use this it, and to whome they share it with.
 Some of these services don't implement secure connection to the internet which might put you at risk if you are on a public WiFi network.
 Also your location will be exposed to these sites if you don't hide it.
-We will go into details of how you can protect yourself while carrying out an online investigation.
+At the end of this chapter we will go into details of how you can protect yourself while carrying out an online investigation.

 **Is it possible to verify digital content generated online just by using one tool?**